willroberts/openrvs-registry/README.md

 1. `healthcheck.go`: contains logic for hiding unhealthy servers
 1. `latest.go`: contains code for hitting the Github API
 1. `types.go`: contains definitions and utility code unlikely to change

-#### Editing Code

-I recommend [VSCode](https://code.visualstudio.com/) from Microsoft for writing Go code on Windows.
-It's free, and when you open a `.go` file for the first time, it will automatically prompt you to install the Go extension.

-The most useful buttons are in the top-left.
-From top to bottom: "Explorer" for organizing files in a repo, "Search" for finding strings across all files, and "Source Control" for the built-in Git integration.
-You can create branches, commit, push, and pull from inside VSCode.

 #### Logging Errors